 Create the top halloween emoji icon strap segment using a smaller 16 x 16 px square (#915D53) with a 4 px bottom Corner Radius.
 Give the shape the usual 4 px thick outline (#5B3B33) followed by the 4 x 4 px circle (#5B3B33), grouping (Control-G) and then positioning all three shapes to the upper edge of the mask.

 Select and group (Control-G) all three halloween emoji icon strap segments together, masking them afterwards using a copy (Control-C) of the underlying yellow circle, which we will paste in front (Control-F) and then simply right click > Make Clipping Mask.

 Finish off the halloween emoji icon and with it the icon itself by adding the outline (#5B3B33) to its larger body (the yellow circle), making sure to select and group (Control-G) all of its composing sections together before hitting that save button.

-As always I hope you’ve managed to follow each and every step, and most importantly learned a new trick or two along the way.
-That being said I wish you all a happy trick or treating!
+As always I hope you’ve managed to follow each step and learned a new trick or two along the way.
+Happy trick or treating!

 Just another coffee addict / pixel grinder, creating colorful projects one pixel at a time.